-The relationships that the SME partners have developed with ONERA allow changes towards sector-based operating rules specific to the innovation assistance structures or to regional development. in relation to professional networks, in the sense of "cumulative causality" (Veblen, 1914) or of "recursive causality" (Morin, 1990).
-Thus, it has been observed that some of ONERA's SME partners, especially the decisional committees of this type of structure (competitiveness centers, trade associations), proselytize for this new type of tool for collaboration with public research with other members of the said committees.
+The relationships that the SME partners have developed with ONERA allow changes towards sector-based operating rules specific to the innovation assistance structures or to regional development, in relation to professional networks, in the sense of "cumulative causality" (Veblen, 1914) or of "recursive causality" (Morin, 1990).
+Thus, it has been observed that some of ONERA's SME partners, especially the decisional committees of this type of structure (competitiveness centers, trade associations), proselytize for this new type of tool to collaborate in public research with other members of such committees.